gvwilson/thirdbit/src/fiction/still-book/index.md

 "Try what?"
 Still asked.

-"Your violin---may I try it?
+"Your violin—may I try it?
 It makes such a beautiful sound."

 "Oh.
 Oh my."
 All of a sudden Still felt like her clockwork was whirring at double speed inside her.
 "I've never let anyone else play my violin before," she said.
-"I---I don't know if I should."
+"I—I don't know if I should."

 "Oh, well, it's not important," Mister Leaf said.
 Even as he said it, though, the glitter faded from his eyes.
 Still opened her mouth to say,